aakb/byraadsarkivet/README.md

   file.
 All bootstrap mixins/variables and functionality is available.
   [https://getbootstrap.com/]
 * Bootstrap scss variables may be overridden in bootstrap-custom.scss
+* All javascript from libraries as well as custom js is imported into index.js in assets folder.
+This file is compiled by webpack.
-* All scss files are imported into a single styles.scss in assets folder.
+* All scss files are imported into styles.scss in assets folder.
 This file is compiled by webpack.